miquels/webnis/libnss-webnis/README.md

 NSS module for Linux that gets user/group info from an HTTP server.

 The NSS module itself does not actually speak HTTP.
-It connects over a local UNIX socket to the webnisd daemon, and it talks a simple line-based protocol on that socket.
-The webnisd daemon is responsible for connecting to the HTTP backend server, sending the request , and receiving/decoding the JSON response.
+It connects over a local UNIX socket to the webnis-bind service, and it talks a simple line-based protocol on that socket.
+The webnis-bind service is responsible for connecting to the HTTP backend server, sending the request , and receiving/decoding the JSON response.

-The line based protocol between the module and webnisd is like:
+The line based protocol between the module and webnis-bind is like:

 ```
 >> GETPWNAM mikevs